What is life coaching?

 Why people come for coaching

-People from every possible age, background, and occupation get coaching, but they all have one thing in common: a desire to achieve something more in their personal or professional life.
-Professional coach gives you: motivation, accountability and support, keeping you focused and support you so you take action
+People from every possible age, background, and occupation get coaching.
+However, they all have one thing in common: a desire to achieve something more in their personal or professional life.
+Professional coaching gives you: motivation, accountability and support, keeping you focused and support you so you take action.

 One of the most common reasons for people to work with a coach is the feeling of being “stuck”.
 They’re stuck in a job they don’t like, stuck in an unsatisfying relationship, or stuck in a life that lacks meaning and purpose.
-A coach’s job is to get you unstuck, and they do this with a number of tools, techniques, and processes designed to help you find what drives you, where you want to go, and the best way to get there.
+A coach’s job is to get you unstuck.
+They do this with a number of tools, techniques, and processes designed to help you find what drives you, where you want to go, and the best way to get there.

 The use of the word “coach” is not an accident.
 A personal life coach is fundamentally no different from a football coach or a tennis coach.

 A good sports coach will :